Home » Water Quality » Tap Water » Is Boston Tap Water Safe to Drink in 2024?

 Lead

-Although the Environmental Protection Agency (EPA) sets its lead action limit at 15 ppb, it deems no amount of lead in drinking water as safe due to the exposure to several health risks such as hindering the neurological development of children and causing various types of cancer.
+Although the Environmental Protection Agency (EPA) sets its lead action limit at 15 ppb, it deems no amount of lead in drinking water safe due to several health risks, including:

 Microbial Results

-From the results, “The Surface Water Treatment Rule for unfiltered water supplies allows for no more than 10% of source water samples prior to disinfection over any 6-month period to have more than 20 fecal coliforms per 100mL.”
+As stated in the report, “The Surface Water Treatment Rule for unfiltered water supplies allows for no more than 10% of source water samples prior to disinfection over any 6-month period to have more than 20 fecal coliforms per 100mL.”

-Indeed, seven of the 28 samples tested positive for fecal coliform.
-However, none of the samples exceeded the requisite 20 fecal coliforms per 100mL.
+Four of the 28 samples tested positive for fecal coliform.
+However, none of the samples exceeded the requisite 20 fecal coliforms per 100 mL.

 UV Absorbance